3205 Excelsior Boulevard,

-The Minikahda Club dates back to 1898 and the club’s first professional, Willie Watson – who co-designed the nearby Interlachen course – laid out the original 9-hole course.
+The Minikahda Club dates back to 1898 and the club’s first professional, Willie Watson – who co-designed the nearby Interlachen course – laid out the original 9 holes.
 Seven years later, additional land was acquired to extend the layout to 18 holes and Robert Foulis oversaw its completion in 1907, with Tom Bendelow making some minor modifications very shortly after.

 The club hosted the US Open in 1916 when Chick Evans became only the third amateur to capture the trophy and it was just after this competition that Donald Ross was called in to redesign the course.
 Unfortunately, World War I intervened so his changes were not implemented until the end of 1920, creating the much-loved layout that’s in place today.